Aditya-rgb/AWS-Containerization/README.md

 #### AWS EC2 Setup and CI/CD Pipeline Deployment

-#### Steps to Initialize the AWS EC2 Instance and Deploy the CI/CD Pipeline:
+#### Steps to Initialize the AWS EC2 Instance and Deploying all the docker files which are Dockerfile, nginx.conf, index.html :

 #### 1. Launch EC2 Instance